Adding Royalty-Free Images to Your YouTube Video

-If you're like millions of other content consumers, then you'd most probably love adding images and gifs to your YouTube videos.
+If you're like millions of other content consumers, you'd probably love adding images and gifs to your YouTube videos.
 It just adds this extra layer of awesomeness that makes people want to watch and share your video more and more.

 What if I told you that some of those fantastic images could land you in hot waters with the law?